wang9hu/cheatsheets-and-misc/MachineLearning.md

 #### Bias
 Two kinds of bias:
-  - **Restriction bias**: the hypothesis set (all possible hypothesis that generalized from training data)
+  - **Restriction bias**: the hypothesis set, or weight set (all possible hypothesis that generalized from training data)
   - **Preference bias** (inductive bias): $h \in \mathbb{H}$,
     - good split at the top
     - correct over incorrect